froboy/yusaopeny_docs/README.md

-# Open Y Docs
+# Y USA Open Y Docs

 [Docsy][] is a [Hugo theme module][] for technical documentation sites, providing easy site navigation, structure, and more.
-This **Open Y Docs Project** uses the Docsy theme to serve documentation for the [Open Y](https://openy.org) distribution.
+This **Y USA Open Y Docs Project** uses the Docsy theme to serve documentation for the [Y USA Open Y](https://openy.org) distribution.

 You can find detailed theme instructions in the [Docsy user guide][].